Pick your app

 Magic Code Auth

 Instant supports a "magic-code" flow for auth.
 Users provide their email, we send them a login code on your behalf, and they authenticate with your app.
-Here's how you can do it with react.

-Full Magic Code Example
+#Full Magic Code Example

+Here's a full example of magic code auth in a React app.
 Open up your app/page.tsx file, and replace the entirety of it with the following code:

 const db = init({ appId: APP_ID });